Dac-T/Efron-Gong1983analysis/README.md

 ## To be extended?
-It would be have been interesting to statistically study deeper the possibles results for bootstrap, modelize uniform smoothed bootstrap and bend over infinitesimal jackknife and cross-validation.
+It would have been interesting to deeper study the possibles results for bootstrap, modelize uniform smoothed bootstrap and bend over infinitesimal jackknife and cross-validation.